scope-ink/docs/content/company-information/6-which-languages-are-supported.md

 ---
-title: "Which Languages are Supported?"
+title: "Which languages are supported?"
 metaTitle: "Which Languages are Supported? - Scope Docs"
 metaDescription: "Which Languages does Scope.ink Support?"
 ---